bernskioldmedia/Block-Plugin-Support/README.md

+** THIS REPOSITORY WILL GO INTO READ-ONLY MODE **
+We have integrated this composer package into our wp-plugin-base instead of keeping it separate.

 # Block Plugin Support

 We find ourselves increasingly creating a bunch of plugins that add one or more blocks to the block editor.